Mathematical foundations of quantum information: Measurement and foundations: Introduction

 \section{Introduction}

-Quantum mechanics was discovered in the beginning of the 20th century and has revealed that nature is ruled by an uncertain existence called the quantum state.
-Various paradoxes including Schr\"{o}dinger's cat and the Einstein-Podolsky-Rosen (EPR) paradox were derived and overturned our common sense.
-Nevertheless, quantum mechanics has been crowned with marvelous success in description and prediction for phenomena originated from the microscopic world, and produced an enormous technology of electronics in the latter half of the 20th century.
+Quantum mechanics was discovered in the beginning of the 20th century and has revealed that nature is ruled by the quantum state with peculiar uncertainty.
+Various paradoxes including Schr\"{o}dinger's cat and the Einstein-Podolsky-Rosen (EPR) paradox were derived from the basic formalism of quantum mechanics and yet challenged our conventional views.
+Nevertheless, quantum mechanics brought marvelous success in describing and predicting phenomena originated in the microscopic world, and has produced a huge field of electronics technology in the latter half of the 20th century.

-It is the discovery of laser in 1960 that opened a way of controlling the quantum state that had been a mere hypothesis on the microscopic world to explain our experience such as the stability of atoms.
-Quantum mechanics started to play a new role of describing the limitation of our ability of controlling the external world.
-Moreover, by precisely describing the limitation of eavesdropper's ability unconditionally secure quantum cryptography has recently been developed.
-This new aspect of quantum mechanics emerges a new research field called quantum information, which has a close connection with information science.
-Since Shor \cite{Sho94} discovered an algorithm efficiently solving prime factorization by quantum computers, the research on quantum information has made a great progress and produced various proposals on applications to quantum information technology including quantum computing and quantum cryptography.
+It is the discovery of lasers in 1960 that opened a way of controlling the quantum state that was a mere hypothesis about the microscopic world to explain experiences such as the stability of atoms.
+Quantum mechanics started to play a new role in describing the limitation of our ability to control the external world.
+Moreover, unconditionally secure quantum cryptography has recently been developed based on the idea of precisely describing the limitation of an eavesdropper's ability.
+This new aspect of quantum mechanics emerges as a new research field called quantum information, which has a close connection to information science.
+Since Shor \cite{Sho94} discovered an algorithm efficiently solving prime factorization by quantum computers, the research on quantum information has made great progress and has produced various proposals for application to quantum information technology including quantum computing and quantum cryptography.

 The purpose of this paper is to survey mathematical foundations of quantum information.
 In particular, we discuss the most foundational aspect of quantum information centered at quantum measurement theory.
-It should be emphasized that the new framework of quantum information has solved not only technological problems relative to computing and communication, but also several problems on foundations of quantum mechanics, having been left unsolved since the emergence of quantum mechanics in the 1920s, and we focus more on the latter aspect of quantum information research.
+It should be emphasized that the new framework of quantum information has solved not only technological problems relative to computing and communication, but also several problems on foundations of quantum mechanics, which have been left unsolved since the emergence of quantum mechanics in the 1920s, and we focus more on the latter aspect of quantum information research.